hericlibong/SassyAI/README.md

 ## Notes

 * This project is designed for the Amazon Q Developer - Quack the Code challenge.
-* We encourage the use of Amazon Q to enrich the assistant experience.
-* The application is intentionally focused on humor and sarcasm to provide a fun user experience.
+* The assistant's sarcastic and mocking responses are intentional to enhance the humorous interaction.